November 2025

 • Trimming nearby trees to ensure that branches or twigs don’t fall onto your panels in storms or under windy conditions

-By following the advice that we have shared in this blog, you will be able to extend the life and get the most out of your solar panels.
-However, it’s important to remember that if you ever have any doubts, you should seek professional advice from a certified renewable energy company..
+By following the advice that we have shared in this blog, you should be able to extend the life and get the most out of your solar panels.
+It’s important to remember that if you have any doubts, you should seek professional advice from a certified renewable energy company..

 The different types of solar panels offer different lifespans.
-On average, monocrystalline panels can last between 25-30 years, polycrystalline panels 25 years, and thin-film panels up to 20 years.
+On average, monocrystalline panels can last between 25 to 30 years, polycrystalline panels 25 years, and thin-film panels up to 20 years.

 As with many pieces of tech, the quality of the materials that are used and the time and care that is put into manufacturing it will affect how long a solar panel will last.
 Our panels are designed and manufactured in the UK to the highest standards.

 The most obvious sign that your solar panels are on their way out is a major decline in solar energy production.
-Other signs that you may need to consider replacing your solar panels are physical damage, such as cracks in the glass or discoloured panels, the age of the panels themselves, and more frequent maintenance being required to keep the panels operating.
+Other signs that you may need to consider replacing your solar panels are physical damage, such as cracks in the glass or discoloured panels.
+Plus, the age of the panels themselves and more frequent maintenance being required to keep the panels operating.

 You can follow these simple steps to extend the lifespan of your solar panels: